fongc123/notes/Image Processing/Frequency Filtering.md

 $$H_{hp}(u,v)=1-H_{lp}(u,v)$$

+> [!INFO]
+> Edges and other abrupt changes are associated with high frequency components.

 ### Ideal

 Depending on the filter type, the <span style = "color:lightblue">ideal filter</span> creates a sharp jump from $0$ to $1$ before or after a cutoff frequency.